-If you get a Go-To telescope, then portable battery power devices are a must!
+Unless you can find observing sites with outdoor electrical outlets, then portable battery power devices are a must if you purchase a computerized telescope!
 They’ll give you the power you need to observe all night, and even have outlets to power up other devices like your laptop and phone.
 But the downside is these devices are usually not cheap!

 The Setup Processes Can Be Confusing